florianneukirchen/Alpine-Peaks/README.md

 The data is © [OpenStreetMap](https://www.openstreetmap.org/copyright/en) and Florian Neukirchen under [Open Database License](https://www.openstreetmap.org/copyright/en).

 The data was downloaded in [QGIS](https://www.qgis.org/) using the [QuickOSM](https://plugins.qgis.org/plugins/QuickOSM/) plugin (search for natural=peak).
 It was preprocessed in a Jupyter Notebook ([alpine_peaks.ipynb on GitHub](https://github.com/florianneukirchen/jupyter-notebooks/blob/main/alpine_peaks.ipynb)) with python and geopandas.
-In QGIS I added the nearest higher peak with my QGIS plugin [nearest greater](https://github.com/florianneukirchen/qgis_nearest_greater) - I wrote this plugin in the last months.
+In QGIS I added the nearest higher peak with my QGIS plugin [nearest greater](https://github.com/florianneukirchen/qgis_nearest_greater) – I wrote this plugin in the last months.

+## Requirements
+- django (tested with django 4.1.5)
+- Peak data, see above

 ## Files

+0009_auto....

 ### peaks/migrations/0002_auto .... .py